y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - This problem is known as priority inversion.
 It occurs only in systems with more than two priorities, so one solution is to have only two priorities.
   - Typically, these systems solve the problem by implementing a priority-inheritance protocol.
     - According to this protocol, all processes that are accessing resources needed by a higher-priority process inherit the higher priority until they are finished with the resources in question.
-    - When they are finished, theire priorities revert to their original values.
+    - When they are finished, their priorities revert to their original values.

 ### 6.7: Classic Problems of Synchronization